Bishopric of Dol de Bretagne

 In 1996, a series of excavations uncovered not only this ancient well, but also a well preserved underground gallery.

 This corridor linked it to a second well located underneath the Chapelle du Crucifix, formerly know as Chapelle du Puits (well).

 The common belief is that this second well is Samson’s well.

 Saint-Samson Cathedral – Architecture

-The monks kept enlarging and improving their monastery until the 12th-13th centuries when they started the construction work of the cathedral.
+The monks kept enlarging and improving their monastery until the 12th-13th centuries, when they started building the cathedral.

-The work on the south facade, the cathedral’s superb main facade, stretched until the 19th century.
+The work on the south facade, the cathedral’s superb main facade, even stretched until the 19th century!

 The building fortunately escaped demolition during the French Revolution as it served as a barn.